theopmw/Top-Spots-London/README.md

 Londrina Solid is used as the secondary font as it complements the main font and provides a point of difference to the typography of the website

 Raleway is used as the third font as it is very clear and legible.
-This fonr was used for the main blocks of text as it is very easy to read.
+This font was used for the main blocks of text as it is very easy to read.
 Additional letter spacing was added to improve legibilty further, especailly on smaller devices.

 #### Imagery